Summary

 =CHOOSE(3,"red", "blue", "green") // returns "green"

-CHOOSE is a flexible function and accepts a list of text values, numbers, cell references, in any combination.
+CHOOSE is a flexible function and accepts a list of text values, numbers, and cell references, in any combination.

 CHOOSE + WEEKDAY